gepheum/skir-vscode-extension/README.md

 ## Skir Language

-Skir is a language for representing data types, constants and RPC interfaces.
+Skir is a language for representing data types, constants and APIs.
 It is designed for systems where different services are written in different languages but need to exchange structured data.

 Example: